Coronavirus updates: Death toll tops 1,000 in China

 China’s leader Xi Jinping visited a health center Monday to rally public morale amid little sign the contagion is abating.

-In a bid to boost morale, Xi was featured on state broadcaster CCTV's main news report visiting a community health center in Beijing and expressing confidence in the “war against the disease.”
+In a bid to boost morale, Xi was featured on state broadcaster CCTV's main news report visiting the community health center in Beijing and expressing confidence in the “war against the disease.”

 13th confirmed case of the coronavirus recorded in the United States